arushi-mittal/dna-project/README.md

 ### Changes made from initial phases:
-- Addition of an attribute called home_terminal to the Journey table.
+- Addition of an attribute called `home_terminal` to the `Journey` table.
 This was done to indicate which terminal in the home airport the flight takes off from.
 The terminal and airport to which it is travelling was already included.
-- We have made airline_code in Codename a foreign key to airline_code in Airplane, as this had been omitted earlier.
+- We have made `airline_code` in `Codename` a foreign key to `airline_code` in `Airplane`, as this had been omitted earlier.
-- The data type for airport_code in Airport has been corrected to varchar.
+- The data type for `airport_code` in Airport has been corrected to `varchar`.
 - We have made changes to the queries mentioned in our requirements document, as we found that those queries were flawed.
 The update, delete and insert operations remain the same.
-- The attribute ‘number’ of the terminal entity has been renamed to ‘terminal_number’ for sake of clarity.
+- The attribute `number` of the `terminal` entity has been renamed to `terminal_number` for sake of clarity.

 ### Assumptions: